 Still, it’s important to be mindful of the side effects that come with using peppermint and other essential oils.
 Make sure that you do not ingest peppermint oil or apply it onto your skin in high quantities, especially when undiluted in carrier oil.

 Interested in using peppermint oil?
 Aroma Foundry has got you covered.
 All of Aroma Foundry’s essential oils are hand-bottled in California and ethically sourced from their native countries and states to give you the best product available on the market.
-If you are interested in reading about other essential oils, click here.
+If you are interested in reading about other essential oils, check out our other articles on various essential oil benefits.

 - Peppermint: Health Benefits and Precautions Christian Nordqvist - https://www.medicalnewstoday.com/articles/265214.php